 Test-retest reliability was used by the researcher for testing the internal consistency of the instrument.
-It was done through the administration of the instrument same to the same participants under similar conditions.
+It was done through the administration of the same instrument to the same participants under similar conditions.
 Its reliability has been verified with Chronbach's alpha which revealed that all of the coefficients were desirable and satisfactory.
-The instrument was found to be reliable as the reliability co-efficient was r = 0.85.
+The instrument was found to be reliable as the reliability coefficient was r= 0.85.